martingaido/martingaido/README.md

 ### Hello! 👋

 My name is Martin, I am a senior software developer focused in GNU/Linux, open source software/hardware, full-stack web development, blockchain development, cloud computing, IoT, artificial intelligence (AI) and automation, with expertise in software engineering and DevOps methodologies.
-I am also a classical pianist and composer, entrepreneur, gamer and full-time geek.
+I am also a <a href="https://open.spotify.com/artist/2NlrCUgNAXPMTxzKhgCX6b" target="_blank">classical pianist and composer</a>, entrepreneur, gamer and full-time geek.

 I mostly work with BASH, ZSH, Javascript, JS Frameworks (such as ReactJS and VueJS), Python, Solidity and C++.
 My research on AI is related to computer vision and natural language processing.

-— CTO at Sweeppea.<br>
+— CTO at <a href="https://www.sweeppeasweeps.com/" target="_blank">Sweeppea</a>.<br>
 — Former co-founder of the Miami Linux Users Group.<br>
 — Former co-founder of the Linux Argentina Users Group.<br>
 — Freelance consultant, AI researcher and entrepreneur.<br>